paulomenin/paulomenin.github.io/site/content/slide-decks/slides/backends-for-frontends/content.md

 ## Challenges

-- Depending on how similar the frontends are, it can lead to code duplication
+- Depending on how similar the frontends are, it can lead to code duplication.
-- Adds a single point of failure to the Frontend
+- Adds a single point of failure to the frontend.
-- Grow the number of services and components rising the deploy complexity, this can be mitigated with DevOps practices
+- Grow the number of services and components rising the deploy complexity, this can be mitigated with good DevOps practices.

 ---